Nana-447/react--fully-from-scratch/readmes/REDUX-NOTES.md

 2. Root Reducer: simple a pure function that receives an input and creates an ouput.
 The Output is the "State" or the "Store";

 3. Store: is the output.
-The entire state of the app;
+The ENTIRE STATE of the app;

 4. DOM Changes: React makes changes to the view layer;